blinskey/greek-reference/README.md

 ## Icons

 This project includes icons from <http://www.androidicons.com>.
-Since they're not licensed for redistribution, the icons are excluded from the repository.
-If you'd like to build the app yourself, you'll need to provide your own replacement icons.
-Sorry for the inconvenience.

 The app icon, which is also excluded from the repository, was constructed in part from an icon obtained from the "Boilerplates" icon set available at <http://www.android-icons.com>.
 The icon set is licensed under the Creative Commons Attribution 3.0 Unported License.
 See <http://creativecommons.org/licenses/by/3.0/> for details.